pingcap/docs/tidb-cloud/scale-tidb-cluster.md

 - Current node number: xxx
 - Expected node number: xxx

-## Change storage size
+## Change node storage

-You can change the storage size of TiKV or TiFlash.
+You can change the node storage of TiKV or TiFlash.

-### Increase storage size
+### Increase node storage

-To increase the storage size of TiKV or TiFlash, take the following steps:
+To increase the node storage of TiKV or TiFlash, take the following steps:

 1. In the TiDB Cloud console, navigate to the **Clusters** page for your project.
 2. Find the area of the cluster that you want to scale, and click **...** in the upper-right corner of the area.